ibm-s390-cloud/k8s-cex-dev-plugin/docs/troubleshooting.md

     cex-resources-config                 1      4d2h
     ...                                  ...    ...

-When there is no configmap deployed a `kubectl describe` on one of the CEX devie plug-in pods will show a message that the volume mount failed, about like this:
+To verify if a configmap has been deployed, run kubectl describe on one of the plug-in pods.
+If no configmap is deployed the output will show a message that the volume mount failed, for example:

     MountVolume.SetUp failed for volume "cex-resources-conf" : configmap "cex-resources-config" not found